DanielRJohnson/MatProp/README.md

 # MatProp

-MatProp is a small PyTorch-like backpropagation engine and neural network framework defined with autograd-supported matrix operations.
+MatProp is a compact [backpropagation](https://en.wikipedia.org/wiki/Backpropagation) engine and [neural network](https://en.wikipedia.org/wiki/Artificial_neural_network) framework that provides a PyTorch-like interface for defining and training neural networks using [autograd](https://en.wikipedia.org/wiki/Automatic_differentiation)-supported matrix operations.
+It has been thoroughly tested against PyTorch to ensure that its calculations of values and gradients are correct, and despite its capabilities, it has a codebase of only about 300 lines of code with ample documentation.

 ### Installation
 As simple as it gets!